 - business-to-consumer contract.
 You enter into a contract with a trader for the sale or supply of a product (the supply and fitting of double glazing, for example)

 - consumer-to-business contract.
 You enter into a contract with a trader to sell goods to them (you sell an old mobile phone to a trader, for example).
 Take note that this section does not apply to contracts where the trader supplies you with goods or services as well as paying you for goods you have exchanged; this will usually be a business-to-consumer contract

 - a consumer payment.
 You make a payment to a trader for the supply of a product

-If a manufacturer or importer of goods or digital content acts in a misleading way or their practices are aggressive and the trader knows or ought to be aware of this, then you have rights of redress against the trader who sold or supplied the product to you.
+If a manufacturer or importer of goods or digital content acts in a misleading way or their practices are aggressive and the trader knows or ought to be aware of this, then you have rights to redress against the trader who sold or supplied the product to you.

-When don't you have rights of redress?
+When don't you have rights to redress?